jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 remains the operation for saving that document.
 Updating a blueprint does not implicitly propagate it.

-The first release covers Creature, Placeable, and Item creation from scratch, Save as New Blueprint, and Update Blueprint.
-Propagation follows as a separate deliverable, initially for those same types.
-Other blueprint kinds require their own instance-data audit before enabling the operation.
+The implemented release covers all nine NWN object blueprint types for creation, Save as New Blueprint, Update Blueprint, and propagation.
 Area duplication, new terrain, runtime actors, binary project mutation, and language or VM development are outside this plan.
 Existing profile APIs and serializers remain dependencies; this work does not move their rules into the client.